-Memory care is for people with Alzheimer’s and dementia
+Memory care is long-term care for people with Alzheimer’s and dementia

-We explain how memory care is different from assisted living, how much it costs, and share a checklist you can use to evaluate a memory care community.
+We explain how memory care is different from assisted living, how much it costs, and share two checklists you can use to evaluate a memory care community.

 Because of the specialized care and larger staff, memory care usually costs more than other senior living options and, on average, about 20-30% more than assisted living

 What to look for in a memory care community